pasqal-io/emulators/docs/emu_mps/advanced/resource_estimation.md

 ## Estimating the runtime of a simulation

-Similarly to the previous section, here, we briefly estimate the complexity of the two-site TDVP algorithm we use to time evolve the state in a single pulse sequence step.
+Similarly to the previous section, here, we briefly estimate the complexity of both the two-site TDVP and DMRG algorithms we use to time evolve or minimize the state in a single pulse sequence step.
 As before, the two relevant computational steps are

 - Computing the baths